Ferruolo/my_vector_db/backend/blog_post.md

 This time, I'm going to use a couple more functions to make things cleaner, and account for different structures, and make sure we're watching the invariants.

+Lets see if we can push thorough the rest of this session with the wrong one, and then fix when we get done.